jodal/pyspotify/docs/installation.rst

     sudo pacman -S base-devel python2 python

-OS X
+macOS
 ~~~~

-If you're on OS X, you'll need to install the Xcode command line developer
+If you're on macOS, you'll need to install the Xcode command line developer
 tools.
 Even if you've already installed Xcode from the App Store, e.g. to get
 Homebrew working, you should run this command::